juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- Dimension 1: Generalization between specific objects: Commonness chosen, difference discarded.
 	- Dimension 2: Remove the unimportant details to emphasize the important parts.
 - Levels, benefits, values of abstraction is purpose-dependent.
-- Classification: Abstraction by groups (or, concepts / types)
+- Classification: Abstraction by grouping (or by concepts or types)
 	- Each object has features that can be used to clearly differentiate between other objects.
 	- Use common features (a concept) to *classify* objects, hence reducing the complexity of perception: objects to groups.
 	- Object is an *instance* of a concept (when the concept is applicable to the object).